🧘 Curs nou de Abheda Yoga

 Sensational!
 We have been Romanians for over 2500 years

 The ancient map of Europe and Asia, for the year 500 î.Hr., was made by Thomas Lessman.
-The Thracian tribes occupy a huge space, from Central Europe to close to China
+Thracian tribes occupy a huge space, from Central Europe to close to China

 Getae warriors have descendants in India

-“We started from the information about the great tribe of massacres, attested in the center of Asia by the ancient historians and mentioned in Evagrius Scholasticus, written in the sixth century d.Hr. and translated into the formula Ecclesiastical History by E. Walford in 1846, from which I quote: ‘The present JADE population in northern India is the descendant of the Massacres.
+“I started from the information related to the great tribe of the Massagetes, attested in central Asia by ancient historians and mentioned in Evagrius Scholasticus, written in the sixth century d.Hr. and translated into the formula Ecclesiastical History by E. Walford in 1846, from which I quote: ‘The present JAD population in northern India is the descendant of the Massagetes.

 <>1.
-This is what the Romanians look like, the descendants of the Daco-Getae
+This is what the Romanians, the descendants of the Daco-Getae, look like

 …………………………………..

 <>2.
-This is what the punjabi blouse looks like, the descendants of the masages
+This is what Punjabi people, the descendants of masseurs, look like

 This language, through a series of migrations and modifications, gave birth to all the languages called Indo-European, including Latin.